Dimboola, Victoria, Australia: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types I. Take care to get the necessary kind.
-Most adapters currently available are just plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most locations.
+A plug adapter that supports outlet types I. It's important that you get the correct type.
+Many adapters that you can buy are just plug changers and expect your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 September